Rose Lavelle lifts U.S. women’s national team past Canada at SheBelieves Cup

 The Americans will face Brazil (1-0-0) on Sunday, then Argentina (0-1-0) on Wednesday in the sixth annual tournament, an Olympic primer that, because of the coronavirus pandemic, is being conducted at one location instead of the usual three and limited to 4,000 spectators per doubleheader.

+“When we create 10 opportunities and we score one, I am disappointed,” U.S. Coach Vlatko Andonovski said.
+“On top of that, if we allow any shots to goal, I am not going to be happy.
+They had a couple of opportunities.
+We’re going to look a little deeper into why that happened.”

-The Americans were not at full power: Starters Tobin Heath and Sam Mewis were not named to the roster because of injuries, and Kelley O’Hara sat on the bench with a minor ailment.
+The Americans were not at full power: Tobin Heath and Sam Mewis were not named to the roster because of injuries, and Kelley O’Hara sat on the bench with a minor ailment.

 Lavelle was also on the bench.
-Injuries and durability issues have shadowed Lavelle throughout her young career, and with three matches in seven days, top prospect Catarina Macario started instead.
+Injuries and durability issues have shadowed Lavelle, 25, throughout her young career, and with three matches in seven days, top prospect Catarina Macario started instead.

 O’Hara’s absence opened a spot for Margaret Purce, from Silver Spring, Md., Good Counsel High and Harvard.
 She made her second international start.